ARROW: Augmented Replay for RObust World models: Discussion

 The results demonstrate that ARROW tends to be more stable and trades off stability and plasticity better than the model-free and model-based baselines.
 Our results confirm that augmented replay to a World Model in a model-based approach provides a strong foundation for continual RL.

-For tasks without shared structure, ARROW almost completely eliminates forgetting.
+For tasks without shared structure, ARROW substantially reduces forgetting compared to DreamerV3.
 This suggests that the distribution-matching principle that ARROW is built upon is able to preserve World Model accuracy across previous and current tasks.
-Moreover, this is in stark contrast to the results obtained for DreamerV3 which exhibited catastrophic forgetting on every novel Atari task.
-TES-SAC also showed favorable forgetting statistics, but since TES-SAC fails to adequately learn any of the Atari tasks this does not indicate retention; rather, it must be understood in the context of the overall performance.
+Moreover, this is in stark contrast to the results obtained for DreamerV3 which exhibited catastrophic forgetting on every novel Atari task. \rebut{TES-SAC also showed favorable forgetting statistics, but as noted in Sec.~\ref{sec:results_atari} this is an artifact of low absolute performance (raw returns close to the random-policy baselines in \autoref{tab:results_atari}) rather than retention, and must be read alongside ACC and WC-ACC.
+We ran a grid search over the main TES-SAC hyperparameters at the same memory budget but found no configuration that reliably learns Atari across seeds; we flag this as a limitation of model-free methods under our control rather than of TES-SAC itself.
+The same multi-dimensional reading applies to ARROW vs DreamerV3 on Atari.
+On across-tasks, end-of-training metrics, ARROW achieves substantially higher WC-ACC than either baseline, both of which record negative values.
+On raw per-task return the picture is different, as expected from retention-oriented methods: on Frostbite and Seaquest, DreamerV3 reaches higher peak per-task return during that task's training window (\autoref{fig:atari-plot}).
+ARROW trades slightly lower peak per-task return for substantially better retention across tasks---an appropriate trade-off for many deployment scenarios.}

 On tasks with shared structure, ARROW showed decreased forgetting.
 Notably, the magnitude of forgetting is tightly linked to the order of the presented tasks.
 In fact, the very last task of the default order ``+CA'' causes the camera to no longer be centered on the agent.
 This appears to be a significant departure from the other shared structure environments and causes a drop in normalized performance.
 When the order is reversed the near-zero forgetting of ARROW reappears.
 When we applied DreamerV3 to the shared structure tasks (CoinRun), we observed the variance was very high, resulting in low minimum average accuracy (min-ACC).
 ARROW mitigates that variance by making effective use of the augmented replay buffer, where past experiences stabilize the training.